jeffgortmaker/pyblp/README.rst

 - Solving with logit and nested logit.
 - Tests for identification and overidentifying restrictions.
-- Clustered standard errors.
 - Parametric bootstrap computation of post-estimation standard errors.
 - Built-in IPOPT support.
 - Built-in support for more fixed point routines.
-- Nonlinear optimization alternatives to fixed point iteration when simulation synthetic data or mergers.
+- Nonlinear optimization alternatives to fixed point iteration when computing Bertrand-Nash prices and shares.
 - Hessian computation and tests for local minima.
 - Mathematical Program with Equilibrium Constraints (MPEC) formulation of the GMM objective function.
 - Generalized Empirical Likelihood (GEL) formulation of the problem.